Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/offerdecisioning/offer-decisioning-extension.md

 ### Prefetch offers

-AEP Offer Decisioning exension provides seperate APIs to prefetch the offers and retrives the offer contents.
+AEP Offer Decisioning exension provides separate APIs to prefetch the offers and retrieves the offer contents.
 This design is aim to help apps to build better user experience for their end uses.
-We recommand the app to prefetch the offers in advance, so there is no latency when you rerieve the offer contents and reder them.
+We recommend the app to prefetch the offers in advance, so there is no latency by the time you retrieve the offer contents and render them.

 {% tabs %}
 {% tab title="Android" %}